netscaler/netscaler-k8s-ingress-controller/docs/crds/auth.md

 -  The Citrix ADC performs the authentication mechanism specified in the provider `local-auth-provider` on the requests to the following endpoints:
       -  **orders**, **shipping**, and **GET** or **POST**
       -  **products** and **POST**

 -  The Citrix ADC does not perform the authentication for the **products** and **GET** endpoints.

+-  The Citrix ADC performs the oAuth JWT verification as specified in the provider `jwt-auth-provider` for the requests to the **reviews** endpoint.

--  The Citrix ADC performs the authentication mechanism specified in the provider `jwt-auth-provider` on the requests to the **reviews** endpoint.
-If the token is present in a custom header, it can be specified using the `token_in_hdr` attribute as follows:
+-  The Citrix ADC performs the oAuth introspection as specified in the provider `introspect-provider` for the requests to the **customers** endpoint.

+For oAuth, if the token is present in a custom header, it can be specified using the `token_in_hdr` attribute as follows:

           oauth:
             issuer: "https://sts.windows.net/tenant1/"